List of Modern Family characters: Alex Dunphy

-It was established in the episode "Tableau Vivant" that Alex is a light sleeper, as she was surprisingly energetic when staying awake nearly a whole night thinking about her upcoming art project.
+It is established in the episode "Tableau Vivant" that Alex is a light sleeper, as she was surprisingly energetic when staying awake nearly a whole night thinking about her upcoming art project.
 The episode "Heart Broken" reveals that Alex suffers from hemophobia.
-In the second episode of Season 5 onwards, she started wearing new glasses.
-In Season 6, Alex is currently seeking the best college to enroll in and thinking about getting away from her family for a while.
+In the second episode of Season 5 onwards, she starts wearing new glasses.
+In Season 6, Alex seeks the best college to enroll in and thinking about getting away from her family for a while.
 While Alex was not accepted into Harvard, she was accepted into Caltech, where she has been attending since the start of Season 7.
-She had to leave for a little due to getting mono.
+She had to take a leave of absence due to getting mono, but eventually graduated.
 She was dating Sanjay Patel until he broke up with her in "The Closet Case."

 In season 8, she has a relationship with Ben (Joe Mande), who works at Pritchett's Closets & Blinds, but later breaks up with him.
-As of the season 9 episode "Royal Visit," she's dating Bill (Jimmy Tatro), a firefighter who rescued her when she burned a bagel in her room's microwave.
-Though he is handsome and muscular, Alex is a bit ashamed because he is not very smart, although they later break up.
+In the season 9 episode "Royal Visit," she starts dating Bill (Jimmy Tatro), a firefighter who rescued her when she burned a bagel in her room's microwave.
+Though he is handsome and muscular, Alex is a bit ashamed because he is not very intellectual, and they later break up.
+In the series finale, as a researcher for Caltech, Alex moves to Switzerland to participate in a major new project, and begins dating her former professor, Arvin.